 Colombian Emeralds’ Storied Yet Tumultuous History

-At the heart of El Dorado, one of history’s most enduring myths, is the Muisca prince, about to be enthroned, his naked body covered in gold dust, floating on a raft to the center of Lake Guatavita in the Andes Mountains of Columbia.
+At the heart of El Dorado, one of history’s most enduring myths, is the Muisca prince, about to be enthroned, his naked body covered in gold dust, floating on a raft to the center of Lake Guatavita in the Andes Mountains of Colombia.
 As day breaks, he plunges into the water, offering to God the gold covering his body.
 At the same time, the members of his court who accompanied him, throw gold and emeralds into the mystical, nearly perfect, circle of water.

 It was stories such as this of a legendary city of gold and a lake filled with treasure that lured Spanish conquistador Gonzalo Jiménez de Quesada and his army to Muisca in 1537.
 They rampaged for riches, locating the now famous Muzo and Chivor emerald mines on the eastern slopes of the Colombian Andes, and looted thousands of emeralds.
 The indigenous people who occupied the mining areas were either massacred or enslaved to work the emerald mines.

 The “Crown of the Andes," composed of more than 400 Colombian emeralds.
 Photo courtesy of the Metropolitan Museum of Art.

 The Spaniards, who treasured gold and silver far more than gems, traded the Colombian emeralds for precious metals.
 Many large Colombian emerald crystals made their way to India where they were cut and polished, while the finished gems and jewels were then traded or sold to European and Asian royalty, who prized them for their magnificence.